Mayitzin/CSVPlotter/README.md

 + It will be implemented, once the prototype in Python is completed.
 + The most likely plotting library will be [VTK](https://www.vtk.org/).
++ To consider is also the [QwtPlot3D](http://qwtplot3d.sourceforge.net/web/navigation/feature_frame.html) API.
 + For better performance, [OpenGL](https://www.opengl.org/) is considered.

 ## Datasets